sooiee/the-white-orchard/README.md

 - Authenticated users: Bookings automatically linked to user account
 - Guest bookings: User field remains null, identified by email only
 - My Bookings query: Retrieves by user account OR email (backward compatibility)
-- Authorization: Users can manage bookings they own (by user account or email match)
+- Authorisation: Users can manage bookings they own (by user account or email match)

 ### WIREFRAMES